NIMCET Admit Card 2026 – Download Hall Ticket Now

 Follow these instructions to ensure a smooth examination experience:

-• Arrive at your assigned test centre considerably ahead of the reporting time printed on your hall ticket; candidates entering after the gate-closing deadline will be automatically barred from taking the exam.
+• Arrive at your assigned test centre considerably ahead of the reporting time printed on your hall ticket; candidates entering after the gate-closing deadline will be barred from taking the exam.

 Important Information About NIMCET Admit Card 2026